 Have you been having trouble trying to get rid of the squeaking noise coming from your garage door?
 We want to explain to you how to take care of that problem with a couple of do-it-yourself solutions and some valuable information on how to properly lubricate your garage door.

 One of the most common errors that homeowners make when greasing the garage door is that they use regular oil or ever-so-popular WD 40.
 The main problem with WD-40 and oil is that they’re degreasers, so they’re actually taking out the grease rather than helping your situation.

-The best thing to use is a lithium-based grease.
-If you can’t find the lithium spray at your local Home Depot, Lowe’s or hardware store, next best thing would be a silicone spray, it’s not as good as lithium, but it’s a hundred times better than using WD-40.
+The best thing to use is lithium-based grease.
+If you can’t find the lithium spray at your local Home Depot, Lowe’s, or hardware store, the next best thing would be a silicone spray, it’s not as good as lithium, but it’s a hundred times better than using WD-40.
 The lithium spray leaves a generous thick coat that doesn’t run or drip like oil.